Tips for Parent-Teacher Communication

 Looking for easy ways to increase parent-teacher communication and keep parents informed about behavior and academics?
 This page will direct you to resources for updating all of your parents or just the ones whose children need extra accountability.

-Documenting Parent Communication
+Document Parent Communication

 It’s very helpful to document and keep track of interactions you have with students’ parents.
 This is a form I developed for that exact purpose–it’s like a parent-teacher phone log but is designed for recording all important interactions with students’ families.

-The top part of the parent-teacher communication log leaves room for contact information for whichever adults are in the child’s life (since it may not be mom and dad.)
+The top part of the free parent-teacher communication log leaves room for contact information for whichever adults are in the child’s life (since it may not be mom and dad.)
 The Date/Initiated By/Contact Made chart serves as documentation of the attempts I’ve made to contact parents as well as the actual conversations.
 I’ve had lots of experiences where students’ home phones are disconnected, parents don’t answer the phone or return messages, etc., so this format allows me to document my efforts toward communication even when I’m not successful.

 This log was invaluable when I was subpoenaed for custody cases, explaining to RTI committees why parents had not yet signed paper work, etc. The log is also really useful if you have highly involved parents, as it will help you keep track of their requests and questions.